DjPale/luxe-hscript-reload/README.md

 I created a script handler for ease the dealing with script loading and function calling - including catching potential errors without crashing.
 I created separate classes / files declaring imports to make classes available to the scripts.
 For convenience, I also created a luxe Component to handle scripts to be attached to entities.

-I quickly discovered that I needed a simple helper class to help me control main sequences at a more overall level than only using tweening `onComplete` functions - I prefer to limit the use of anonymous functions and an excessive use of extra functions just to sequence things.
-So I created a `ScriptSequencer` class that specifies functions calls, how many times they will be called and a loop point.
+The `ScriptSequencer` class that specifies functions calls, how many times they will be called and a loop point.
 It can be used from scripts like this:
 ```
 		seq = new ScriptSequencer();
 		seq.loop = 1;